MicrosoftDocs/power-platform/power-platform/sap/templates/account-assistant-for-sap/overview.md

 ## Use Cases

-The Account assistant for SAP® is an essential tool for both employees and support agents.
+The Account assistant for SAP® is an essential tool for both employees and SAP admins.
 Employees can resolve account access issues independently, avoiding delays and ensuring uninterrupted workflow.
 Support teams benefit from reduced workloads as routine tasks, like account unlocks, are handled directly by users.
 This solution is particularly valuable for organizations looking to minimize downtime, improve user satisfaction, and optimize resource allocation in account servicing scenarios.